Draw-a-Person test: Administration

 Test administration involves the administrator requesting children to complete three individual drawings on separate pieces of paper.
 Children are asked to draw a man, a woman, and themselves.
 No further instructions are given and the child is free to make the drawing in whichever way he/she would like.
 There is no right or wrong type of drawing, although the child must make a drawing of a whole person each time—i.e. head to feet, not just the face.
 The test has no time limit; however, children rarely take longer than about 10 or 15 minutes to complete all three drawings.
 Harris's book (1963) provides scoring scales which are used to examine and score the child's drawings.
 The test is completely non-invasive and non-threatening to children, which is part of its appeal.
+Administrators typically record behavioral observations during the test, such as attention, persistence, and response to prompts.
+These qualitative notes can provide context for unusual drawings or incomplete figures.
+Even so, any inferences drawn from the test should be supported by additional measures and clinical history.

 The purpose of the test is to assist professionals in inferring children's cognitive developmental levels with little or no influence of other factors such as language barriers or special needs.
 Any other uses of the test are merely projective and are not endorsed by the first creator.